Welcome to our online Parent Packet!

 The Parents Association and Dads Club are organizations established for all parents get involved in the EHS community.
 These popular parent organizations hold meetings throughout the year and ensure our parents’ partnership in providing the best academic environment and spirited community for our students.

-If you are interested in serving the School as a parent volunteer, contact Dean of Parent Programs John Colello, or click here to see a list of our current volunteer opportunities.
-Please indicate your interest by August 8, 2016.
+If you are interested in serving the School as a parent volunteer, join us for our annual Volunteer Rally on Tuesday, August 22, from 10:00 a.m. to noon in the Hildebrand Athletic Center's Alumni Room.
+For questions, please contact Dean of Parent Programs John Colello, or click here to see a list of our current volunteer opportunities.

 EHS and its representatives occasionally take photographs and videotapes for the School's use in print, video, and social media.
 This statement serves as a public notice of Episcopal High School’s intent to do so.
 If you object to the use of your or your student’s image in photograph or video, you have the right to withhold its release by contacting Director of Communications Claire Fletcher.